 after the war.
 Many Southerner at that time could not afford shoes and

-rendering the victim basically incapable of doing much of anything physically.
+rendering the victim basically incapable of doing almost anything physical.

 Based upon my experience and observation growing